Doctors of Audiology | Board Certified Audiologists

 The figure (bottom) displays the American population by age and sex in 2012, and the forecast population in 2035, and 2060.
 This figure clearly shows the baby boomer population increasing and advancing in age throughout the period…and the trailing, but burgeoning Millennials.

-Why should we be concerned with an Aging Population?
+Why should we be concerned?
 Because Hearing loss is the third most common chronic health condition among older adults!
-According to the National Institute on Deafness and Other Communication Disorders (NIDCD), 36 million Americans have impaired hearing, including 17% of our adult population.
-The occurrence of hearing loss increases with age.
+According to the National Institute on Deafness and Other Communication Disorders, hearing loss increases with age.
 Approximately one third of Americans between 65 and 74 and nearly half of those over 75 have hearing and communication problems.

-ARHL (also known as presbycusis) is a gradual and progressive hearing loss that affects most individuals as they age.
-Due to the slow progression, adults with ARHL may not realize that their hearing is diminishing …but if they do …they may accept it as normal aging.
-ARHL has a serious impact on the elderly because it diminishes their ability to communicate and reduces their functional independence.
-This limits their opportunities to participate effectively in their daily lives.
+What is Age-related Hearing Loss (ARHL)?
+ARHL is a gradual and progressive hearing loss that affects most people as they age.
+Due to the slow progression, adults with ARHL may not realize that their hearing and communication abilities are declining, or they may accept it as a normal part of aging.

 Are there consequences?
 ARHL can cause serious problems.
 It diminishes communication, reduces functional independence, and increases the threat of cognitive disorders like dementia.

 If you have ARHL, sounds may seem less clear and lower in volume.
 With ARHL, the speech of others may seem muted, mumbled or slurred.
 Adults with ARHL generally experience the following symptoms: